martinring/thesis/src/1-Introduction.md

 system, and checking whether a specific run of the system satisfies the desired property is of lower complexity compared to model-checking [@LeuckerSchallhart].
-The drawbacks are that it may be costly to continuously monitor the behaviour of the system at run-time, and once we find an error, it is too late to do anything about it.
-This is particularly true for hardware, and systems where the split between hardware and software is decided rather late in the development process.
+The drawbacks are that it may be costly to continuously monitor the behaviour of the system at run-time, [and that discovering an error post-deployment can often mean that corrective measures are either limited or potentially more costly to implement.]{.changed} This is particularly true for hardware, and systems where the split between hardware and software is decided rather late in the development process.

 The idea of *self-verification* as envisioned in [@DFW:2015] is to investigate the middle ground in between: verify properties of the system as soon as